 The University of Mississippi participates in the application support service, PASS, administered by ADEA and the National Dental Matching Program.

 The postdoctoral specialty program in pediatric dentistry is designed to offer a balanced clinical and didactic curriculum in advanced infant, child and adolescent dental care, as well as care of persons with special health care needs.
-Sponsored by the University of Mississippi School of Dentistry in Jackson, the residency program is primarily based at the University of Mississippi Medical Center’s Blair E. Batson Children’s Hospital.
+Sponsored by the University of Mississippi School of Dentistry in Jackson, the residency program is primarily based at Children's of Mississippi.
 A certificate of specialty education in Pediatric Dentistry is awarded upon successful completion of the program, which qualifies the resident for examination by the American Board of Pediatric Dentistry.
 The program is accredited by the Commission on Dental Accreditation (CODA).

 The overall curriculum goal is to prepare our graduates with the knowledge base and clinical skills to enter the practice of pediatric dentistry, as well as prepare for future professional growth.
 The academic year begins July 1 and goes through June 30 each year.
 There are no fixed quarters or semesters as such; however, the program will generally follow the academic calendar of the Medical Center.
 The residency program is considered a seven-days-a-week, 24-hours-a-day commitment The formal schedule for residents in the program will be from 8 a.m.-5 p.m.
 Monday-Friday, but will also include resident participation in an after-hours call schedule to provide emergency care in the pediatric emergency room.
 Open time available in the daily schedule is used for laboratory work, patient records preparation, research endeavors or academic study.
 Because of the demands of clinical care and scheduling, some scheduled coursework may be required in the evening.